gitlzzz/ATLAS/docs/source/tools.md

 # CLI Arguments

-This section describes the command line arguments for various scripts provided by the MatDBForge library.
+This section describes the command line arguments for various scripts provided by the ATLAS library.
 These arguments allow users to control the behavior and configuration of active learning loops, database generation, and other features.
 Each argument is explained along with its usage and default value (if applicable).

-## Run Active Learning - `mdb_active_learning`
+## Run Active Learning - `atl_active_learning`

-Handles MatDBForge active learning loop runs.
-Running the `mdb_active_learning` command without any subcommand or the gui subcommand will start a new run.
+Handles ATLAS active learning loop runs.
+Running the `atl_active_learning` command without any subcommand or the gui subcommand will start a new run.
 In order to do this, users must provide a TOML settings file which can be configured as seen in the [inputs section](input_active_learning.md).

 Other available subcommands allow to generate reports or resume loops using files generated from previous runs.

-**Usage:** `mdb_active_learning <SUBCOMMAND> <OPTIONS>`
+**Usage:** `atl_active_learning <SUBCOMMAND> <OPTIONS>`

 ### General Arguments